7hekaka/newcytosim/doc/sim/steric.md

 # Parameters

+Attention: the parameters in the config file are 'radius' and not diameters, and thus `d_i = 2 r_i`.
 To enable steric, you need to set multiple parameters in the different objects:

 You need to enable steric and set K\_push and K\_pull: